A Guide to Wands at the Wizarding World of Harry Potter

 In the books and movies, it is not the wizard that chooses the wand, but rather, the wand chooses the wizard.
 The wand ceremony at Universal Studios is designed to recreate the experience that a wizard experiences when they buy their first wand.

-There are places to attend the ceremony in both parks.
+There are places to attend the ceremony in both Universal Studios and Islands of Adventure.
 In Diagon Alley (Universal Studios), it is at Ollivander’s Wand Shop.
 If you would like to purchase a particular wand, I would recommend going to Ollivander’s because their selection is much more extensive.
 For the ceremony, we went to the wand shop in Hogsmeade (Islands of Adventure) because we were hoping for a shorter line, and also that's where we happened to be when Cash decided he couldn't stand the anticipation any longer.
 We didn't have to wait very long at all.

 If you hope to be chosen, be sure you are not already holding a wand when you go to the ceremony.
 Each ceremony holds about 25 people, and they only choose one person from the crowd to participate.
 The first time we went through, Cash didn't get picked.
 He begged to try again, and the second time through, we were in luck.
 They definitely do not only pick children, so if you're a grown-up fan, do not hesitate to give it a try!